 Homeowners who have outgrown their first house and are looking for their second house often feel stuck.
-They don’t even know how to start thinking about selling and buying simultaneously.
+They don’t even know how to start thinking about buying and selling a home at the same time.
 Should they look at houses first, then get theirs ready to sell?
 Or is that putting the horse before the cart?

 One of the most common situations we find is that people want to move one time and use all their buying power.
 That means they need the debt of the first mortgage to be off their credit and they want to use the equity in their current house as a down payment for the new house.
 Sounds tricky, and yet it happens every day.
 The only caveat in this situation is that you have a limited amount of time to identify the second house.